I can't open any of my files.

 Comments

-In reply to by ohmygazzers
+In reply to Thing is, it won't let me by ohmygazzers

 I'm not sure how you are trying to "link" the file, but if the filenames ends in ".mscz", you can attach it here - just click the "File attachments" link right below where you type your reply.